microsoft/Low-Code/website/blog/2023-lcf/2023-02-13/index.md

 3. **Edit Screen**: This allows users to edit a single record to change any of its values.

 ![Image showing generated 3-screen Canvas App](./Figure3.png)

+This process takes care of the data connection for you so that you can focus on the functionality and UI straight away.
+Whether your data lives in [SharePoint](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/app-from-sharepoint), [Excel](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/get-started-create-from-data), [Azure SQL](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/app-from-azure-sql-database) or even [Dataverse](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/data-platform-create-app), you can get started building Canvas Apps, from data, today.

 ## Section 3